troyyoungblood/OSHA_300A_Reporting_Evaluation/README.md

 Review of information associated with illness and injury reporting required by OSHA  - OSHA Form 300A (Summary of Work-Related Injuries and Illnesses) from 2016 -2020.

+NOTE: The raw data files from OSHA were reviewed as part of this effort.
+A very small percentage of the more than 1.3 million rows of data in the combined dataset were amended as part of the exercise.
+This was not done to misrepresent the data, but to correct very obvious errors in either employee numbers of hours worked.
+A summary of the amendments is presented in the charts showing raw and amended hours.
+The corrections were not to identify issues with the data provider but to allow for more representative data.
+As a person that has worked with this type of data it is understandable that errors can be made.
+The rows of obvious incorrect data could have been deleted, but when a correction was easily identified, it was made.
+If the error was less than 2X the theoretical value, no changes were made.
+The point of this exercise is to show trends on a State and NAICS basis and not flag individual sites.
+An amended and raw data presentation could not be presented together in the public version of Tableau because of the size of the files.

 <u>OSHA 300A overview</u>
 <p>On an annual basis, designated employers are required to submit their OSHA 300A https://www.osha.gov/recordkeeping.
 The 300A is a record of each OSHA recordable injury or illness which occurred at the employer's location during the reporting period.</p>
 <br>